tessercat/daoistic-book/book.md

 Taking pleasure in killing people won't get you far in the world.

-They say festivals favour the east, and funerals favour the west.
+Since they say that festivals favour the east, and funerals favour the west, seat the conquered in the east, seat the victor in the west.

-So put the second in command on the left, put the general on the right.

-Hold a service in remembrance, mourn the dead in sadness and sorrow, hold a wake for victory in war.
+When you hold a service in remembrance, mourn the dead in sadness and sorrow, hold a wake for victory in war.